 For applications like detecting road ice, in which time is of the essence, blockchains may not be the best choice.
-However, industries such as supply-chain management don’t necessarily rely on real-time information in order to track the origin and movement of goods.
+However, industries such as supply-chain management and other industrial IOT applications don’t necessarily rely on real-time information in order to track the origin and movement of goods.

 Startups such as Everledger are proposing the use of blockchains to revolutionize supply-chain management.
 For example, by recording the provenance and transportation of grapes on the blockchain, you can help cut down on wine counterfeiting, which affects as much as 20 percent of the world’s fine wines.

 Blockchain technology could also help empower patients by giving them more control over their sensitive personal data.

 When visiting a specialty doctor such as a dermatologist, you might want to give out certain information such as your family history of skin cancer while withholding other information, such as your fertility treatments.

 By putting your personal health files on the blockchain, you can mete out access to this data as you see fit while preventing access to other irrelevant information.
 This pick-and-choose capability would also be useful for applying to jobs with certain health requirements.
 It's also practical to help you switch hospitals without having to provide the same information again.

 As with healthcare, blockchain technology can help you selectively provide personal information to the people and organizations that need it without sending your entire life history.

 Customers at a bar, for example, must show IDs to verify their age.
 When you provide your physical ID card, however, the bouncer can see other sensitive information such as your address and ID number.